Tasks, Actions & Agents

 Actions

 Actions are workflows that execute any logic and exit.
 They’re created from a recipe, a Python function describing the workflow and its available settings.
-You can also think of actions as an instance of a given recipe with a specific configuration, similar to jobs running in a CI system like GitHub Actions.
+You can also think of an action as an instance of a given recipe with a specific configuration, similar to jobs running in a CI system like GitHub Actions.
 Actions can be created in the UI or via the CLI and have access to all resources on your cluster, so they can be used to train a model from your data, perform data analysis, trigger deployment or integrate Ellf with other tools and services.

 Train a pipelineSTARTED